Miners block train tracks to protest bankrupt coal company

 HARLAN, Ky. — Former Kentucky miners who say they haven’t been paid by bankrupt coal operator Blackjewel LLC were blocking train tracks Tuesday as part of a protest against the company.

-News outlets reports more than 20 miners and their families camped on tracks near Cumberland on Monday night to try to block trains hauling coal from a mine in Cloverlick.
+More than 20 miners and their families camped on tracks near Cumberland on Monday night to try to block trains hauling coal from a mine in Cloverlick, new outlets reported.
 Several were still there Tuesday morning holding signs that say “no pay, we stay.”
 Miners allowed a train to pass Monday after police arrived, but have continued to protest and have again blocked the tracks.

 Cumberland Mayor Charles Raleigh said the protesters don’t seem worried about the potential to be arrested for trespassing and are spending their time playing cornhole.